lukasvermeer/srm/docs/causes.md

 ### Telemetry Generation

 #### Redirecting only some variants

+In "Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners" ([link][srmpaper]), the authors warn that:

+> Experiments not redirecting all variants of a web page may have an SRM as some redirects may fail.

+This happens when users are not included in the experiment unless the redirect is successful, for example because telemetry is only generated after the page loads.

 #### Telemetry added or removed

+In "Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners" ([link][srmpaper]), the authors warn that:

+> If new telemetry is added to the product, the likelihood of receiving at least one event back from one-time users increases, which typically results in observing more users in that variant.

+In most systems, a limited amount of data loss is considered acceptable.
+If there is only one event for a particular user, loss of this one event would results in the user not being included in the experiment.
+If treatment causes more telemtry to be generated, then this attrition is far less likely to occur.

 #### Variant changing performance

+In "Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners" ([link][srmpaper]), the authors warn that:

+> If the treatment degrades performance of a product, an SRM can happen as users have more time to exit the product before the  logs are generated.
+In contrast, improved product performance can give telemetry generation component more time to generate and send logs, frequently resulting in observing more users in the faster variant.

 #### Variant changing engagement
 #### Variant crashing the product

+In "The Benefits of Controlled Experimentation at Scale" ([link][benefitspaper]), the authors describe how an increase in crashes caused a "user mismatch" (i.e. an SRM):

+> By examining the experiment in detail, the team learned that instrumentation data was lost when the application crashed during the experiment on the older OS version.
+This caused unusual movements in metrics and the user mismatch.
+By investigating this experimental alert, the team discovered that a software bug in the new feature caused a crash in the code path related to the new feature.

 #### Client caching behaviour
 #### Telemetry transmission